haysconun/blastospim-processing-pipeline-Jupyter/README.md

 'node_info_..._....csv' show nuclear centroids (aligned from timepoint to consecutive timepoint).

-'test_transforms.json' saves information about the rigid transformation estimated during registration (from timepoint to consecutive timepoint).
+'test_transforms.json' saves information about the rigid transformation estimated during registration (from timepoint to the following timepoint).

 ### Note potential issue for Cell 8: setup CPD